evans646/Full-stack-blog/README.md

     <li>Node.js</li>
 </ul>
 <hr>
- It Features Trending and Recent posts, Recent comments, Full markdown posts, Information about a blog, Comments,Upvotes, Authentication and much more.
+ It features Trending and Recent posts, Recent comments, Full markdown posts, Information about a post, Comments,Upvotes, Authentication and much more.
 It is fully responsive
 </p>

 <p>